petebrown/pink-slime-twitter-stories/README.md

-Scraping: BeautifulSoup and Requests
+- Scraping: BeautifulSoup and Requests
-Named Entity Recognition: SpaCy
+- Named Entity Recognition: SpaCy
-Data analysis: Pandas
+- Data analysis: Pandas

-## Scrape homepages and identify frequently mentioned politicians

-- Scrape the homepage in each site in the networks for Arizona, Florida, Georgia, Ohio and West Virginia
+This notebook scrapes the homepages of every site in the MM networks for Arizona, Florida, Georgia, Ohio and West Virginia.
+On August 7, this produced records for 6,722 articles.

-- Identify the names of people mentioned in headlines.
+It then uses SpaCy to identify people mentioned in headlines.

-- Create value counts of people mentioned on each homepage.

-## Scrape Twitter stories for politicians mentioned on homepage

-- Get URL of example story

-- Pull out URL of pages where politician is tagged

-- Scrape every page of results

-- Get value counts of (i) number of Twitter articles by site and (ii) number of Twitter articles by politician
+It also looks for news articles that have been automatically created from politicians' tweets.
+On August 7, this produced records for 12,036 articles.